puppetlabs/puppetlabs-acl/README.md

 ##Module Description

 Windows uses Access Control Lists (ACLs) to store permissions information.
-The acl module adds a type and provider for managing that information through Puppet.
+An ACL is typically made up of a series of Access Control Entries (ACEs), representing individual permissions.
+The acl module adds a type and provider to let you manage all that information through Puppet.

 ##Setup